munificent/ui-as-code/in-progress/optional-semicolons.md

 Choosing a language is a big commitment.
 When a user chooses to write a large program in Dart, they are stuck with it for a long period of time.
-To make that kind of commitment, they want to assurance not just that Dart is good today but that its stewards are taking it in the direction they want.
+To make that kind of commitment, they want assurance not just that Dart is good today but that its stewards are taking it in the direction they want.
 They are looking for signals about what kind of principles or philosophy the shepherds of the language have so they can predict if the language will continue to be a good fit